Chervil: Distribution and habitat

-A member of the Apiaceae, the native distribution of chervil is uncertain due to its long history of cultivation, particularly by the Romans; the New Oxford Book of Food Plants limits its native range to the Caucasus, while the Plants of the World Online cites it with a wider native range across central and southeastern Europe and southwestern Asia from Switzerland in the west, to Iran in the east.
-It is now naturalised through most of Europe and North Africa.
-It is also introduced and frequently grown in North America, where it is now naturalised in many areas.
+A member of the Apiaceae, the native distribution of chervil is uncertain due to its long history of cultivation, particularly by the Romans.
+The New Oxford Book of Food Plants limits its native range to the Caucasus, while Plants of the World Online cites it with a wider native range across central and southeastern Europe and southwestern Asia from Switzerland in the west, to Iran in the east.

+The species is now naturalised through most of Europe and North Africa.
+It is also introduced and frequently grown in North America, where it is naturalised in many areas.
 These escapes differ from other Anthriscus species growing in North America (A. caucalis and A. sylvestris) by having lanceolate-linear bracteoles and a fruit with a relatively long beak.

 Cultivation

 Transplanting chervil can be difficult, due to the long taproot.
 It prefers a cool and moist location; otherwise, it rapidly goes to seed (also known as bolting).
 It is usually grown as a cool-season crop, like lettuce, being planted in early spring and late fall or in a winter greenhouse.
 Regular harvesting of leaves also reduces bolting.
 If plants bolt despite precautions, new seeds can be periodically re-sown throughout the growing season, thus producing fresh plants as older plants bolt and go out of production.